05 Oct CLIMATE CITY present in November at COP 22 and at “Les Respirations”, the world forum of air quality

-The Les Respirations conference will be taking place at the Cité de la Mode et du Design in Paris on 15 November.
-Organized by chair Thomas Kerting and delegate general Mathilde Lorenzi, this global forum is the first conference wholly dedicated to air quality.
-Les Respirations brings together political, economic, academic, legal and NGO stakeholders for a series of roundtable discussions on air quality.
+The “Respirations” conference is to be held in Paris on 15 November at the Cité de la Mode et du Design.
+Organised by Thomas Kerting, President of the conference and Mathilde Lorenzi, Delegate General, this global forum is the first conference 100% dedicated to air quality.
+“Respirations” will bring together political, economic, academic, legal and associative figures around a series of round tables to discuss air quality issues.

-In Marrakesh from 7-18 November, the COP22 will be taking up where the COP21 left off in Paris in December 2015.
-Climate City will also be in attendance at this event of international importance that will be pursuing discussions on measures to curb climate change that have been ongoing throughout this year.
-One of the main aims of the Paris Agreement is to limit the mean rise in global temperature to less than 2°C with respect to the start of the industrial era.
-Many nations, including China, the United States and France, have now ratified the Paris Agreement.
-The threshold of nations responsible for 55% of greenhouse gas emissions has therefore been reached and the Paris Agreement will come into effect at the start of the COP22.
+Following on from the 21st Conference of the Parties held in Paris in December 2015, COP22 will take place in Marrakech, from 7 to 18 November.
+Climate City will also be present at this global event, to pursue discussions on climate action throughout the year.
+Indeed, one of the main objectives of the Paris Agreements is to limit the increase in average global warming to below 2°C as compared with the beginning of the industrial era.
+Many countries such as China, the United States and France have now ratified the Paris Agreement.
+The necessary threshold of countries representing 55% of greenhouse gas emissions has therefore been reached and the Paris Agreement will come into force at the beginning of COP22.

-The challenge facing this latest Conference of the Parties is to translate the consensus reached in Paris into action.
-Omar Hilale, Morocco’s Permanent Representative to the United Nations, has presented the COP22 as “the conference of action, innovation and sharing of solutions that must work to implement the results of the COP21 by getting all government and non-government stakeholders to step up their efforts.”
+The issues facing this Conference of the Parties are to implement the actions proposed in Paris.
+Omar Hilale, Permanent Representative of Morocco to the United Nations, presented COP22 as a “conference of action, innovation and solution sharing, which should contribute to the implementation of the results of COP21 by strengthening the mobilisation of all state and non-state stakeholders.”